PaulaH113/HabIT-Tracking-Application/README.md

 python3 main.py
 ```

-On first launch, the application will automatically:
+On the first launch, the application will automatically create the database, load predefined habits and generate 4 weeks of test data.
-- Create the SQLite database (`storage.db`)
-- Load a set of predefined habits
-- Generate 4 weeks of example tracking data

----

 ## Using the Application